1. FAQs

 How will an NHS organisation connect to NHS Secure Boundary?

 The NHS Secure Boundary solution is flexible with the network topology it can accommodate.
-The approach for your organisation will be validated during the discovery phase but as a general principle, if you have multiple sites each with their own dedicated internet connection we will connect each location to their Palo Alto Prisma Access instance via an IPSec tunnel.
+The approach for your NHS organisation will be validated during requirements capture and assessed on its own merits, based upon your organizational requirements.
+Connections to Prisma will be via an IPSec tunnel.

 Yes.
-There are a number of technical pre-requisites that must be met before implementing the solution.
-The onboarding team will complete a gap analysis of your organisation during the discovery phase, the outputs of which will be a remediation report detailing the activities that must be completed ahead of implementation.
+There are a number of technical pre-requisites that must be met before on-boarding onto Prisma.
+The on-boarding team will complete a gap analysis during project initiation, the outputs of which will be a remediation report detailing the activities that must be completed ahead of implementation.

-What are the benefits to availing NHS Secure Boundary for organisations who have existing Palo Alto Prisma Access firewalls?
+What are the benefits using NHS Secure Boundary for organisations who have existing Palo Alto firewalls?

-The existing Palo Alto Prisma Access firewall can be used as the on-premise device to establish an IPSec tunnel to the Palo Alto Prisma Access instance.
-If you are currently paying for subscription services on this firewall (e.g. URL filtering, AV, Wildfire) NHS Secure Boundary will provide these subscriptions as part of the centrally funded solution; you can therefore stop paying for these subscriptions.
+The existing Palo Alto firewall can be used as the on-premise device to establish an IPSec tunnel to the Prisma service.
+If you are currently paying for subscription services on this firewall (e.g. URL filtering, Anti-Virus, Wildfire) NHS Secure Boundary will provide these subscriptions as part of the centrally funded solution; you can therefore stop paying for these subscriptions.

-An important benefit of availing the service is the provision of enriched threat intelligence to the NHS England Cyber Security Operations Centre (CSOC), enabling the CSOC to identify malicious content on behalf of the wider NHS.
-NHS Secure Boundary also takes threat data from sources outside the service (for example NHSmail, NHS England CSOC or the wider customer network of Palo Alto) and allows that threat data to be used by the firewalls in the solution.
+An important benefit of using the service is the provision of enriched threat intelligence to the NHS England’s Cyber Security Operations Team (CSOC), enabling the CSOC to identify malicious content on behalf of the wider NHS, facilitating enterprise detection, analysis and prevention.

-Logs from the NHS Secure Boundary solution will be forwarded to the NHS England Cyber Security Operations Centre (CSOC).
+Logs from the NHS Secure Boundary solution will be forwarded to the NHS England’s Cyber Operations Team.
 This will enable visibility across organisations who have adopted the solution, allowing the CSOC to act rapidly as new threats or risks emerge.

 Back To Top